ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

 southPanel.add(infoPanel, BorderLayout.EAST);
 add(southPanel, BorderLayout.SOUTH);
 ```
 I've commented out the lines that add action listeners, since we haven't written them yet.
+Leave those commented, but return to the global fields and uncomment the lines with inputField, attemptsLabel, and the integer attempts.

-But note how this works - we've added a text field to the center of southPanel and a panel with the label and button to the east of southPanel.
+Note the visual of how this works - we've added a text field to the center of southPanel and a panel with the label and button to the east of southPanel.
 It would also have made sense to use a 3x1 grid layout on southPanel, but it would have made the button look weirdly big.

 Also note our routine: make the components that go into a panel, make the panel, set the layout, add the components.
 We can add the listeners at any point, but this routine is pretty regular.